-- (a) When any street or part of a street is unsafe; or the improvement of a street or part of a street not more than three blocks in length is necessary to connect streets already paved; or the improvement of a street or part of a street is necessary to connect a paved street, or portion thereof, with a paved highway; or the improvement of a street or part of a street is necessary to provide a paved approach to a railroad, street grade separation or a bridge; or the widening of any street or part of a street is necessary to accommodate present and anticipated volumes of traffic. - (b) When any street or part of a street, or any property, is without storm sewer or other surface drainage improvements, and storm sewer or other surface drainage should be provided in the public interest. - (c) When any street or part of a street is without sidewalks and sidewalks should be provided in the public interest. - "Sec.
-6.4.
+"Sec.
+6.6.
 Sidewalk and Driveway Repair.

-If the Council determines that the public interest requires repair of a sidewalk or portion of a driveway within the public right-of-way, the Council may order the making of a repair and assess the total cost against the property abutting the sidewalk or driveway repaired.
-Before an assessment may be made for the repair, at least 30 days' written notice shall be given to the abutting property owner personally or by registered or certified mail to the owner's last known address or the owners's address as shown on the tax records.
-The notice shall state that the owner is required to make the repair at his own expense in conformity with the sidewalk standards adopted by the city, and that if he shall fail to make the repair within 30 days after notice is served, the city thereupon may make the repair and assess the cost.
-If the Council finds that any sidewalk or driveway is in need of immediate repair, the Council may adopt a resolution setting out its finding and directing that the repair be made immediately and that the cost be assessed against the abutting property without prior notice to the property owner affected. - "Sec.
-6.5.
+If the Council determines that the public interest requires repair of a sidewalk or portion of a driveway within the street right-of-way, the Council may order the making of a repair and assess the total cost against the property abutting the sidewalk or driveway repaired.
+Before an assessment may be made for the repair, at least 30 days' written notice shall be given to the abutting property owner personally or by registered or certified mail to the owner's last known address or the owner's address as shown on the tax records.
+The notice shall state that the owner is required to make the repair at his own expense in conformity with City standards and specifications, and that if he shall fail to make the repair within 30 days after notice is served, the City thereupon may make the repair and assess the cost.
+If the Council finds that any sidewalk or driveway is in need of immediate repair, the Council may adopt a resolution setting out its finding and directing that the repair be made immediately and that the cost be assessed against the abutting property without prior notice to the property owner affected.

+"Sec.
+6.7.
 Planting Strip and Driveway Maintenance.

-It is the responsibility of the abutting property owner to maintain any property or driveway between the property line and the curb of a paved street.
+It is the responsibility of the abutting property owner to maintain any property or driveway between the property line and the edge of the pavement or the curb of a paved street.